ziginfo/Akai-LPD8-Chataigne-Module/README.md

 to get the feedback right, the 8 controlers (Knobs or Pads) are supposed to  follow each other regarding their Note, PC or CC Values and reference-value is 0 !

-just hit the first Pad or turn the first Knob and look at the First-Controler-Value...(its the CC, PC or/and Note Number)
+just hit the first Pad or turn the first Knob and look at the First-Controler-Value...(=> CC, PC or/and Note Number)

 then set the Offset-Value (in the top of the Parameters) with this "First-Controler-Value" and you'll get the feedback resynced to the Pads and the Knobs 1 to 8....